The feeling in your chest just won’t go away, and it’s starting to slowly eat you up each day.

 Every experience in life holds a secret and sacred gift, even the most heartbreaking circumstances.
-Explore what this person has taught you willingly or unwillingly.
+Explore what the painful circumstance or person has taught you willingly or unwillingly.
 What gift do you now possess that you didn’t before?

 27. Explore the core issue

-Often times we find letting go impossible because we are still confused about what happened.
+Often times, we find letting go impossible because we’re still confused about what happened.
 In order to help you find peace, think about why your relationship crumbled.
 Try to avoid blaming yourself or the other person: stick to the facts as much as you can.
-For instance, you might discover that your relationship burned out quickly because neither of you learned to develop self-love, or perhaps the central issue was being too busy or distracted.
+For instance, you might discover that your relationship burned out quickly because neither of you learned how to love yourselves – or perhaps the central issue was being too busy or distracted.

 28. Let go of the need to be right

-The monkey mind (the ego) hates being wrong and is addicted to feeling right.
+The monkey mind (aka., the ego) hates being wrong and is addicted to feeling right.
 One way we stay locked in the past is by trying to desperately prove that we are the victim, and the other is the perpetrator.
 In order to get past this, realize that what was done was done.
-There is nothing that can be done about it now.
+There’s nothing that can be done about it now.
 The healthiest thing for you is to move on and practice letting go.

-It is much easier to let go of a human being than your one true love or prince/princess.
+It’s much easier to let go of a human being than your “one true love” or “prince/princess.”
 In order to let go, remember the good as well as the bad.
 Our minds have a habit of seeing the past through rose-tinted glasses, conveniently blocking out whatever caused us suffering.
 Notice this mental trick and realize that happiness cannot ever be found in the past, only the present moment.

 30. Understand that you cannot change anyone

 No matter how hard you try, how much you dream or plan, you cannot change anyone.
 You cannot make anyone nicer or healthier or a better person.
-Sometimes, we continue to cling to hope because were convinced that we can change our partners, friends or family members.
+Sometimes, we continue to cling to hope because we’re convinced that we can change our partners, friends or family members.
 But believing that you can change someone is false hope.
 Another person can only change if they first decide to change.
-And this decision has to authentically and sincerely come from them.
+And this decision to change has to authentically and sincerely come from them (not you).
 Realizing this can help you practice letting go.

 Letting Go of Frustration and Impatience